January 8, 2019

 “The [Federal Arbitration] Act does not contain a ‘wholly groundless’ exception. . . .
 When the parties’ contract delegates the arbitrability question to an arbitrator, the courts must respect the parties’ decision as embodied in the contract.”

-Justice Kavanaugh, writing for a unanimous Court
+Justice Kavanaugh, writing for the unanimous Court

 What It Means: